What is the UKPT?

 Who do I contact?

 You can contact Andrew by email or by post - see the bottom of the page.
-Alternatively, seek out other AP's on the UKPT Forum where we maintain an active presence.
+Alternatively, seek out other people with paruresis on the UKPT Forum where we maintain an active presence.

 How can I support the UKPT?

-Click here for details of how to make donation.
-If you do wish to become more actively involved in the Trust, contact us on admin@ukpt.org.uk.
+Click here for details of how to make a donation.
+If you wish to become more actively involved in the work of the UKPT contact us on admin@ukpt.org.uk.

 Warning & Disclaimer